Gifts & Sacrifice: A Review of David Blaine Live

 I saw Blaine’s first live show in Arizona with J.R.
 We drove overnight and endured blistering heat and monsoon downpours to get to Fox Theatre in Tucson.
-I have to say it was definitely worth it.
+And I have to say, it was definitely worth it.

 To my bewilderment, that event was was the most emotional I’ve ever been in a magic show – ever.
-Not like that’s hard for me to be emotionally moved by anything but still…
+Not like that’s hard for me, I can get emotional about toast but still, this was different.

 If he didn’t already make sense to me on T.V. – he finally made so much more sense in person.
-And I haven’t seen him or magic the same way since.
+Since that show, I haven’t seen him or magic the same way since.
 Here’s what prompted the thought.

-I didn’t really know what to say to her, or how I could explain it in a way that sounds nuts and frankly so niche.
-I new I got what he was doing in a deeper unspoken sense, but I didn’t understand it well enough to explain it back to her.
+I didn’t really know what to say to her, or how I could explain it in a way that doesn't sound nuts and so clearly biased.
+I new I got what he was doing in a deep unspoken sense, but I didn’t understand it well enough to explain it back to her.
 The only thing I could get out of me was that, “I don’t think it’s that simple”.

-Fundamentally I couldn’t deny that this is a quality about Blaine’s magic can’t be ignored.
-People are captivated, yet also very polarized about his work and I think the best answer to them was in his first ever tour.
+Fundamentally, I couldn’t deny that this is a common reaction to Blaine’s magic that can’t be ignored.
+People are captivated, yet also very polarized by his performances and I think his best answer to them was in his first tour.

-The first thing that was made immediately clear when you see him in person is that he, indeed, is inexplicably doing everything he is claiming to do.
+It's clear when you first see his show that he, indeed, is inexplicably doing everything he is claiming to do.
 Which is the best and worst part for some people looking to debunk what his magic is about.